ImperialCollegeLondon/pyrealm/docs/source/users/phenology/fapar_limitation.md

 the method described by {cite:t}`cai:2025a`.

-The maximum annual fAPAR is limited by the ability of plants to assimilate carbon for constucting leaves and this can be limited either by the availability of light energy ($f_{APAR_{c}}$) or by the availability of water ($f_{APAR_{w}}$).
+The maximum annual fAPAR is limited by the ability of plants to assimilate carbon for constructing leaves and this can be limited either by the availability of light energy ($f_{APAR_{c}}$) or by the availability of water ($f_{APAR_{w}}$).
 The maximum annual fAPAR is calculated as the minimum of those two terms.
 The equations are: